 9. Avoid excessive borrowing.
 Each time you apply for credit it is recorded on your credit report.
 Too many of these inquiries are viewed negatively by lenders and will lower your credit score.

 10. Start a savings account.
 Having money on hand for unexpected expenses, such as a major car repair, will help keep you out of debt.
 It’s also good to have some funds set aside so you maintain your monthly bills in the event of a job loss.

->

-> For a free consultation over the phone or in person in Saint John, Moncton, Fredericton or Charlottetown, please contact us.
-Powell Associates Ltd. is a licensed trustee in bankruptcy focused on providing debt settlement, proposal and bankruptcy solutions for individuals and businesses.
+For a free consultation over the phone or in person in Saint John, Moncton, Fredericton, Charlottetown or Dartmouth, please contact us.
+Powell Associates Ltd. is a Licensed Insolvency Trustee focused on providing debt settlement, proposal and bankruptcy solutions for individuals and businesses.